There are three steps to completing your first century, subsequent centuries and in fact any challenge…

 Post a Story or a Tip

 Got a story to tell or a tip to share?
-All are welcome, please head over to the Contributions page.
+All are welcome, please head over to the Add a Story page.

-If you’re seeking inspiration, check out my book… the story of how I recovered from a serious injury to go on and complete my first twelve centuries.
+If you’re seeking inspiration, check out my books.
+Firstly, the story of how I recovered from a serious injury to go on and complete my first twelve centuries in Tales of A Centurion.
+Secondly, my journey from centurion to multi-centurion in My Tour of Wessex.